- School and District Accountability

 This fact sheet provides an easy-to-understand overview of the state's growth model.

-This fact sheet provides an easy-to-understand overview of the state's School and District Performance Frameworks and explains the general accountability system and school ratings.
+This Q&A provides easy-to-understand answers to high-level questions about the state's School and District Performance Frameworks and explains the general accountability system and school ratings.

 - Colorado’s Education Improvement Efforts “101" (PDF)